Admiral1428/raster-engine/README.md

 <video src="https://github.com/user-attachments/assets/e0b9aa25-6a42-46c4-92c4-238dc887bf29" width="1200" height="900" controls></video>
 <br><br>

+## Performance Optimizations

 The first performance optimization involved implementing back-face culling, where a surface is rendered only if it faces the camera.
 This check uses the dot product between the surface normal vector (evaluated before the projection transformation) and a vector from the camera position to the first vertex of the triangle.

 <br>
 <video src="https://github.com/user-attachments/assets/958ea38a-dd6c-4f7c-9948-58a30db190c8" width="1200" height="900" controls></video>
 <br><br>

-The second performance optimization involved computing barycentric coordinates, triangle inclusion checks, and z-depth values using vectorized math, rather than scalar per-pixel calcluations within nested `for` loops.
+The second performance optimization involved computing Barycentric coordinates, triangle inclusion checks, and z-depth values using vectorized math, rather than scalar per-pixel calculations within nested `for` loops.
 The x-coordinates of each pixel were stored in a $p_x$ vector, and the y-coordinates in a $p_y$ vector.
 These vectors were then manipulated using the optimized operations provided by the Eigen template library.

-This optimization also invovled using the auto type where appropriate, minimizing division operations, and eliminating other redundant calculations.
+This optimization also involved using the auto type where appropriate, minimizing division operations, and eliminating other redundant calculations.

+## World Building

 The next step was to begin building a more detailed map environment, featuring a waterfall, canyon, river, beachfront, ocean, and mountain island.
 A *Shape* superclass was used in this process, with subclasses for a rectangle, rectangular prism, pyramid, and quadrilateral.
 These geometries could be translated and rotated into position in world space to allow for easier world-building.
-However, this required sketching the desired environment by hand and speciying coordinates and transformations manually.
+However, this required sketching the desired environment by hand and specifying coordinates and transformations manually.
 Some example sketches are shown below, in addition to the video depicting the first version of the detailed world map.

 <br>